 This fund, established by Lise Ouellette ’55 and Dr. Paul Ouellette, recognizes Sr. Sylvia’s commitment to Rivier and its mission.
 Throughout her 51-year career, including nearly 40 years as a professor and chair of the chemistry department and 18 years as Rivier’s first athletic director, she was an advocate for the education of women, especially in the sciences.
 The scholarship will be awarded to a full-time student majoring in one of the science fields.

 Established by H. Robert Weisman to recognize his longstanding involvement with and devotion to Rivier, this scholarship is awarded to a full-time student majoring in mathematics, computer science, a physical science, or education with the intent of teaching any of those disciplines at the middle or high school level.

 Established by his family to serve as a tribute to Jon’s life and strength of character, this scholarship is awarded to a full-time undergraduate student who demonstrates a solid work ethic and commitment to overcoming adversity to accomplish goals.
 The fund recognizes the positive spirit that enabled Jon to overcome challenges and serve as a role model for his peers and family members.
 Diagnosed with spinal muscular atrophy as a child and in a wheelchair since age 10, Jon became a strong advocate for the disabled, serving as a local ambassador for the Muscular Dystrophy Association.

 Joseph Wozniak ’76 Scholarship

-This scholarship was created by Joseph Wozniak, graduate of the Class of 1976, to recognize full-time undergraduate students who display leadership qualities and a desire to serve others.
+This scholarship was created by Joseph Wozniak, graduate of the Class of 1976, in memory of Sr. Clarice Dion, fifth President of Rivier.
+The scholarship recognizes full-time undergraduate students who display academic excellence, leadership qualities and a desire to serve others.